maserlib/ExPRES/docs/usage/advanced.rst

   models.
 The radio emission observable when the observer is located within the radio source beaming pattern.
   (Figure adapted from C. Louis, PhD Dissertation, 2018)

 All spatial parameters of the simulation configuration (distances, radii, lengths...) must be defined in the same units as that of provided *central body* radius.
-Hence, setting the central body radius to *1* implies that all other spatial parameters are provided in units of the central body planetary radii.
-On the contrary, providing the radius of the central body in km implies that all other spatial parameters must be also provided in km.
-The recommended convention is to provide all spatial parameters in units of the *central body* radius.
-This convention is followed in the examples provided below. **Note that if you use the ``OBSERVER`` ``TYPE``: ``Pre-Defined`` with ``EPHEM``: *file name* you will need to provide the *central body* radius in km (hence  the same applies to all other spatial parameters).**
+The two options are *km* or *central body planetary radii*.
+Hence, providing the radius of the central body in km implies that all other spatial parameters must be also provided in km.
+On the contrary, setting the central body radius to *1* implies that all other spatial parameters are provided in units of the central body planetary radii.
+This second convention is followed in the examples provided below. **Note that if you use the ``OBSERVER`` ``TYPE``: ``Pre-Defined`` with ``EPHEM``: *file name* you will need to provide the *central body* radius in km (hence  the same applies to all other spatial parameters).**

 The file output file names are built by ExPRES, using a set up configuration parameters.
 The general scheme is:
 ``expres_{OBS}_{BODY}_{SRC}_{MAG}_{SRC_PROP}_{DATE}_v{VERS}.json``.
 The parts of the template are explained in the table